AndrewDisher/mbta-time-series/README.md

 box::use(functions/plotting[time_series])
 ```

-and then, as an example, ask for the documentation for the function `model_diagnostics` by running
+and then, as an example, ask for the documentation for the histogram plotting function `plotHist` by running

 ```
 box::help(time_series$plotHist)